 Google Analytics and its ecosystem = more to come

-So, where does that leave Google Analytics?
+So, where does that leave us with Google Analytics?
 A “less advanced” marketing analytics tool?
 A free alternative without upward enterprise mobility?

 The answer is neither because Google already monetizes Google Analytics plenty.
 It’s called AdWords.